Kailyn Lowry And Javi Marroquin’s Divorce Chronicled On ‘Marriage Boot Camp’; He Didn’t Want To Split

 Kailyn Lowry filed for divorce from Javi Marroquin in May 2016 after just three years of marriage and one child, three-year-old son Lincoln Marshall.
 As fans may recall, Lowry informed her husband months prior that she was not open to further expanding her family, which he wanted to do, but just months after their split, Lowry became pregnant with another man’s child.

-Kailyn Lowry is currently mom to three boys, Isaac, 7, from her past relationship with Jo Rivera, Lincoln, 3, from her marriage to Javi Marroquin, and one-month-old “Baby Lo” from her former romance with Chris Lopez.
+Kailyn Lowry is currently mom to three boys, Isaac, seven, from her past relationship with Jo Rivera, Lincoln, three, from her marriage to Javi Marroquin, and one-month-old “Baby Lo” from her former romance with Chris Lopez.

 To see more of Kailyn Lowry, Javi Marroquin, and their co-stars, tune into Marriage Boot Camp: Reality Stars when the new season premieres on Friday, October 13 at 9 p.m. on WEtv.